systemstree/systemschange-sustainabletech/content/docs/phases/phase-2.md

 title: Phase-2 [Map current reality of unsustainable tech using systems map]
 description: >
   This phase looks at the variables and their relationships with each other that make tech unsustainable.
-weight: 4
+weight: 2
 ---

 ## Objective

- To collaboratively construct a understanding of technology's current sustainability reality through the lens of causal loop diagrams, revealing interconnected impacts across its lifecycle.
+ To collaboratively construct a understanding of technology's current sustainability reality through the lens of causal loop diagrams (CLDs), revealing interconnected impacts across its lifecycle.
 This exercise moves beyond isolated issues and encourages a holistic view of systemic challenges and opportunities.

 ## Process

- Employing a systems-thinking approach, we will utilize causal loop diagrams (CLDs) as our primary tool throughout a structured workshop with four key stages:
+ Employing a systems-thinking approach, we will utilize CLDs as the primary tool throughout a structured workshop with four key stages:

 - **Foundation: Defining the Tech Ecosystem:** Begin by sketching out the entire lifecycle of technology, explicitly incorporating unsustainable software practices: